wlperry/umd_biostats/ecostats_lectures/lecture_04/04_01_lecture_powerpoint.pptx.md

 -   \- p-value is NOT the probability that H₀ is true
 -   \- p-value is NOT the probability that results occurred by chance
 -   \- Statistical significance ≠ practical significance
+-   the smaller the p value does not necessarily mean much... use \< 0.05 even if is is 10\^-16
 :::

 ::: {.column width="40%"}